maurorosalesjr/potion-palace/README.md

 ## Description

 Enables User to have full CRUD funtionality over the Potion inventory.
-User can "purcahse" from List component, but Edit and Delete from Detail component.
+User can "purchase" from List component, but Edit and Delete from Detail component.

 ## Setup/Installation Requirements

 * Go to https://github.com/maurorosalesjr/potion-palace
 * Clone repository
-or
+* or
 * In terminal / bash type: git clone https://github.com/maurorosalesjr/potion-palace

 * Once cloned, in terminal/bash type: npm run build